PuppyGirlBelly/ducky_chat/README.md

 # Ducky_chat

-A serverless CLI chat client that communicates exclusively with a duck.
+A serverless (🤭) CLI-based chat client that communicates exclusively with a duck.

-WIP, and if you found this then what the heck are you looking at this for???
+It's a work in project and needs to have more comments and be cleaned up a bunch.
+But until then here it is for an early version of this project!